calydia/blog-forestry-gatsby/src/pages/posts/the-most-addicting-game-of-the-year-award-goes-to-beatsaber.md

   in the music and that they will keep making the game better and better.
-I do like the music styles in the game, though, so I have no complaints about the music.</p><p>I even ordered Oculus Quest prescription lens adapter so that I might be able to play without my glasses.
-The package arrived to the post office today, I'll probably get them tomorrow and try them out.</p><p>I mention in the title that the game is addictive.
+I do like the music styles in the game, though, so I have no complaints about the music.</p><p>I even ordered Oculus Quest prescription lens adapter so that I might be able to play without my glasses.</p><p>I mention in the title that the game is addictive.
 After I first played the game, I woke up the next morning thinking about when I could play the game again.
 The songs were playing in my head and I just wanted to start moving my arms around.
 And this continued after I played the second time.
 And the third time.
 I just fell in love with the game.
 I really recommend trying it out if you have the gear for it.
 There is a free sample available.</p>
 photo_credits: ''

 ---